Effective Date: December 21, 2019

 “Sensitive Personal Data” refers to a smaller subset of Personal Data which is considered more sensitive to the individual, such as race and ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, genetic or biometric information, physical or mental health information, medical insurance data, or sexual orientation.

-The personal information we collect includes, but is not limited to, the following circumstances and data elements:
+The Personal Data we collect includes, but is not limited to, the following circumstances and data elements:

 - If you express an interest in obtaining additional information about our services, request customer support, use our “Contact Us” or similar features, register to use our Sites or Services, or download certain content, we may require that you provide to us your contact information, such as your name, address, phone number, or email address;